gregdan3/gregdan3.github.io/pages/toki-pona/index.md

 to me, and to my listener?
 You have to simplify, breaking down to only what is required, and what is most important.

-Toki Pona is a simplifier: once you break down an idea, it becomes much less likely that you miscommunicate.
-In English, it is common to enter a discussion or argument and only later realize the discussing parties were talking about different things despite using the same word.
+Toki Pona is a simplifier: once you break down an idea, it gets harder to miscommunicate.
+In English, it is common to enter an argument and only later realize the discussing parties were talking about different things despite using the same word.
 In Toki Pona, this sort of miscommunication is rare.

 Toki Pona is meditative: the mind is a complex world, and thoughts fly through it at a moment's notice.
 Toki Pona is one tool among many that help you discern